BrandonCharters/Prog7312POETask1/README.txt

 The app is a WinForms application which consists of the home page where the user will be able to choose what game they want to play.
 The current list of games are as follows:
 • Replacing books game.
 • Identifying Areas game.
 • Finding call numbers game.
-(Not done yet)

 --The replacing books game involves the user dragging and dropping unsorted books from one listbox to the other in the correct order, there are varying difficulty levels to the game such as easy, medium, and hard.

 --The Identifying Areas game involves the user having to match the call numbers with their descriptions by drawing a line between the two, their is a point system has been made to reward the user for getting answers correct and discorages getting them wrong.

---The Finding call numbers game is not done yet...
+--The Finding call numbers game involves the user having to select the correct categories based on the generated question, they will do this by pressing on the correct answers with their mouse.

 -----------------------------------------------------
 ** Technologies Used **